Lowell Thomas: Legacy and honors

 Named after him are the Thomas Mountains in Antarctica, a museum in Victor, Colorado, as well as awards from a number of organizations: 1947 Overseas Press Club of America, 1980 The Explorers Club, 1984 Society of American Travel Writers Foundation, and 2012 Broadcast Pioneers of Colorado.

+He was a member of the Sons of the American Revolution and was honored by the Empire State Society (New York) SAR with the Chauncey Depew Medal for his contributions to American history and patriotic education.

 The communications building at Marist University in Poughkeepsie, New York is named for Thomas, after he received an honorary degree from the college in 1981.
 The Lowell Thomas Archives are housed as part of the university library.